pcwieka/snake-game/README.md

 ### Snake Game

-This is a Spring Boot application.
+This is a Spring Boot JavaFX application.
 You need Maven to make it work.

+Run `mvn clean install` to install required project dependencies.

+Run `pjatk.pcwieka.gui.project.snakegame.SnakeGameApp` mian class to start the application.

+The local file repository will be created in `../user-home-directory/SnakeGame/` directory.